 The format of the exam can vary considerably depending on the committee.
 Applied math committees will often have students do presentations on ongoing or proposed research; pure math committees will often only ask questions based on the courses.
 You should meet with your individual committee members to learn what is expected of you for the exam.

-- Professors from other Universities can serve on preliminary exam committees with approval of the Graduate School.
+- Professors from other Universities can serve on preliminary exam committees.
+To do this they must be appointed term members of the GFM.

 - Once the Graduate School approves the committee, there is a 30-day waiting period before the exam can take place.
 A student should NOT delay starting the committee approval process.
-A student only has to provide the list of professors to start the process — not the exam date, exam time or syllabus as discussed below.
+A student only has to provide the list of professors and a description of the minor area to start the process — not the exam date, exam time or syllabus as discussed below.

 - In most cases, the preliminary exam committee will also be the committee for the Ph.D. thesis defense.